 Josegiri is one of those postcard-perfect towns.
 A tiny town with rolling hills as the backdrop, it is an unexplored place.
-Josegiri is 50km away from Kolichal and is an interesting ride through some of the tiny hamlets - Malom, Chittarikal.
-Cherupuzha is the next major town, from where a deviation will take you to Payyanur in Kannur district.
+Josegiri is 50km away from Kolichal and is a fascinating ride through small hamlets - Malom, Chittarikal.
+Cherupuzha is the next main town, from where a deviation will take you to Payyanur in Kannur district.
 After crossing the Cherupuzha bridge, a left turn will take you to Kozhichal, Josegiri.
 There is another route to Josegiri from Kannur via Thaliparamba-Alakode-Udayagiri.
 If you are taking a bus, it is easier to get a bus from Payyanur to Josegiri.

-After spending 3hrs at the friendly KTM service center at Kannur, we got the burnt clutch plates replaced and continued to Kasargod.
-We didn't want to stay near Bekal Fort, as in this trip we didn't want to do anything familiar.
-Chembirika beach is not one of those crowded beaches.
-The landscape is unique with moss-filled rocks.
-Listening to the sound of waves crashing on the stones, one can enjoy the sunset sitting on the bigger rocks.
-Chandragiri Fort is not as popular as the Bekal, nonetheless, it offers a spectacular view of the sea and also the harbour where fishing boats are parked.
+After spending 3hrs at the friendly KTM service centre at Kannur, we got the burnt clutch plates replaced and continued to Kasargod.
+We didn't want to stay near Bekal Fort, as on this trip, we didn't want to do anything familiar.
+Chembirikabeach is not one of those crowded beaches.
+The landscape is unique, with moss-filled rocks.
+Listening to the sound of waves crashing on the stones, one can enjoy the sunset sitting on large rocks.
+Chandragiri Fort is not as commercial as the Bekal.
+Nonetheless, it offers a spectacular view of the sea and the harbour where fishing boats are parked.
 Bekal beach is around 20km from here.

-We stayed at yet another AirBnB homestay -Devanganam- near Chandragiri river.
-Vinod's parents at this home are eager to meet new guests and they provide breakfast.
-Good enough for a couple of nights, if you don't want to stay at a hotel in Kasargod.
+We stayed at another Airbnb homestay -Devanganam- near the Chandragiri River.
+Vinod's parents at this home are eager to meet new guests, and they provide breakfast.
+Good enough for a couple of nights if you don't want to stay at a hotel in Kasargod.